jfrog/jfrog-cli/README.md

 ```console
 $ frog [art | bt] command-name global-options command-options arguments
 ```
-To display the list of available commands, run *frog art* or *frog bt*.
+To display the list of available commands, run *jfrog artii* or *frog bt*.

 The sections below describe the available commands, their arguments and respective options.
 - [JFrog Artifactory commands](#jfrog-artifactory-commands)